ramgsuri/ramgsuri.github.io/_posts/2020-01-21-first-post.md

 *  Thou shall take feedback constructively and not shy away from sharing constructive feedback with your colleagues:

-*  Thou shall agree to meet each quarter & have a constructive conversation about our performance against these guiding principles, and identify areas of improvement:
+*  Thou shall agree to meet each quarter & have a constructive conversation about our performance against these guiding principles and identify areas of improvement:

 *  Thou shall keep JIRA and Confluence updated. :-)